 Regional conflict in Ethiopia is displacing tens of thousands of Ethiopians.
 Many refugees fleeing the conflict cross the border into Sudan with only the clothes on their backs and a few possessions.
 Countless people have lost family along the way.
 Men are arriving with wounds.
 Pregnant women are crossing ready to give birth.
-Children – who make up nearly a third of refugees – are especially vulnerable to malnutrition and disease.
+Children – who make up nearly one-third of refugees – are especially vulnerable to malnutrition and disease.

-How Medical Teams Will Respond
+How Medical Teams is Responding

 We are working with partners to care for refugees in Sudan.
 Our plans include establishing a clinic in Um Rakuba refugee camp in order to provide life-saving care to Ethiopian refugees.
 Our team will screen for malnutrition and infectious diseases and provide wound care; a team of community health workers will also be trained to share health messages and monitor the health of refugees.